OSFP vs QSFP-DD for 800G: Signal Integrity Comparison Guide

 An 800G optical module can dissipate anywhere from 12W (a low-power DR8) to 25W+ (a coherent ZR for metro reach).
 That heat has to go somewhere.
 And in a 1RU switch with 32-36 modules packed side by side, “somewhere” is uncomfortably close to “the module next door.”

 OSFP was designed from day one for a 25–32W thermal envelope.
-Its larger volume (~30 cm³ versus ~18 cm³ for QSFP-DD) allows integrated heatsink structures on both the top and bottom surfaces.
+Its larger volume (~30 cm³ versus ~13 cm³ for QSFP-DD, roughly 2.4× the internal space) allows integrated heatsink structures on both the top and bottom surfaces.
 The metal cage itself acts as a thermal conductor to the chassis.

 QSFP-DD was originally designed in the 400G era for a 12W envelope.
 Squeezing 800G into that form factor means operating at the limits of its thermal design.
 At 14–16W module power, you need meticulous thermal interface material selection and aggressive airflow — typically 3+ m/s across the faceplate.